Sasquatch (ride)

-Sasquatch is an S&S Worldwide combo drop tower at Six Flags Great Escape and Hurricane Harbor in Queensbury, New York.
+Sasquatch (formerly known as Bayou Blaster and Sonic Slam) is an S&S Worldwide combo Turbo Drop and Space Shot drop tower ride at Great Escape in Queensbury, New York, United States.
 It opened on May 10, 2009.
+The ride's name is derived from the cryptid Sasquatch.

-The ride was previously located at Six Flags New Orleans under the names Bayou Blaster and Sonic Slam; after the park closed due to Hurricane Katrina in 2005, the ride was moved to Great Escape.
-The current name is derived from the cryptid Sasquatch.
+The ride was originally located at Six Flags New Orleans under the names Bayou Blaster and Sonic Slam.
+When the park closed due to extensive damage from Hurricane Katrina in 2005, the ride was moved to Six Flags Great Escape and Hurricane Harbor.

-Ride History
+History

-The ride first opened in 2000 as Bayou Blaster and Sonic Slam at a new park called Jazzland.
-Then Six Flags took over the lease of the park in 2002 and changed the name to Six Flags New Orleans in 2003.
+The ride first opened in 2000 as part of Jazzland's debut season ride lineup.
+It was known as Bayou Blaster and Sonic Slam.
+In 2002, Six Flags took over the lease of the park, and in 2003, the park's name was changed to Six Flags New Orleans.

-After Hurricane Katrina hit the park on August 29, 2005, the park was severely flooded from the hurricane and has remained closed since.
-Six Flags decided to relocate several rides, such as Batman: The Ride, which was removed in 2007 and taken to Six Flags Fiesta Texas where it was refurbished and reopened on April 18, 2008 under the new name Goliath.
-The Bayou Blaster and the Sonic Slam were dismantled in 2008 and relocated to Great Escape, where the ride was refurbished, repainted, and renamed Sasquatch.
-The ride was officially opened on May 10, 2009 on the former spot of Rainbow, which closed after the 2007 season.
+After Hurricane Katrina hit the park on August 29, 2005, the park was severely flooded and damaged beyond proper salvage.
+Six Flags relocated several salvageable rides from the park to other parks in their chain, including Bayou Blaster and Sonic Slam.
+It was dismantled in 2008 and relocated to The Great Escape & Splashwater Kingdom, where the ride was refurbished, repainted, and renamed Sasquatch.
+The ride reopened on May 10, 2009 on the former site of Rainbow, which closed after the 2007 season.
+It is located in the Hot Rod USA section of the park.

 Ride experience

-The ride contains two shafts or towers, a lift tower and a drop tower.
-On the drop tower, riders are easily brought to the top and then dropped extremely fast down most of it, then brought up not as high, then dropped at the same speed.
-This continues several more times before the ride ends.
-On the lift tower, riders are shot to the top in three seconds, then dropped not as fast as the drop tower drops, then brought back up at the same speed, then dropped slowly.
-This continues until the ride ends like the drop tower.
+The ride contains two towers, a lift tower and a drop tower.
+On the drop tower, riders are slowly brought to the top and then dropped down at high speeds several times over.
+On the lift tower, riders are shot to the top in three seconds before dropping back down, and being launched again several times.

-The correct names for the two towers are Launch and Drop.
-The Launch Tower shoots passengers over 150 ft into the air in 3 seconds and slowly drops them down.
-The Drop tower launches passengers slowly and drops them in three seconds.
+The two towers are referred to as Sasquatch Launch and Sasquatch Drop.
+Both towers stand at 192 ft tall.